SpiderNets: Vision Models Predict Human Fear From Aversive Images: Methods

 The dataset used in our study was originally collected by \textcite{karnerSpiDaDatasetSelfreport2024} and consists of fear ratings for 313 diverse spider-related images.
-These images range from depictions with one or more spiders, to scenes with no spiders but only cobwebs, in various contexts including nature, human contact, human environments, as well as artificial and drawn spiders.
-A total of 152 spider-fearful adults completed 95 trials, each involving the rating of a single image.
-Within each participant's rating session, a subset of images was repeated to assess within-participant reliability.
-Consequently, the number of rated unique images varied, with a mean of 91.39 unique images per participant (\(SD = 1.72\), range: 87--95).
-In line with \textcite{karnerVisualAttributesSpiders2024}, we only used the rating from the first trial of each image, yielding a total of 13,891 ratings.
-Furthermore, each image was rated by varying numbers of participants, with a mean of 44.38 ratings per image (\(SD = 12.64\), range: 24--88).
+Ratings were provided on a 0--100 fear scale (0 = no fear, 100 = extreme fear).
+A total of 152 spider-fearful adults each completed 95 trials, with each trial involving the rating of a single image.
+The images range from depictions with one or more spiders to scenes with no spiders but only cobwebs, in various contexts including nature, human contact, human environments, and artificial and drawn spiders.